-On January 31, 2018, our board of directors granted stock options under our 2014 Stock Incentive Plan, or the 2014 Plan, to each of our named executive officers, except Mr. Fortune, who resigned from the company, effective December 31, 2017.
-Beginning on the one-month anniversary of the grant date, each of these option awards will vest in approximately equal monthly installments through the fourth anniversary of the grant date.
-Each of the option awards has an exercise price of \$5.47 per share, the last reported sale price of our common stock on The Nasdaq Global Market on the date of grant, and a grant date fair value of \$4.42 per share, as determined in accordance with ASC Topic 718.
-The following table sets forth the number of shares of common stock issuable upon exercise of the stock options granted to our named executive officers on January 31, 2018:
+On January 2, 2019, our board of directors granted stock options under the 2014 Plan to each of our named executive officers.
+Beginning on the one-month anniversary of the grant date, each of these option awards is scheduled to vest in approximately equal monthly installments through the fourth anniversary of the grant date.
+Each of the option awards has an exercise price of \$4.10 per share, the last reported sale price of our common stock on The Nasdaq Global Market on the date of grant, and a grant date fair value of approximately \$3.05 per share, as determined in accordance with ASC Topic 718.
+The following table sets forth the number of shares of common stock subject to the stock options granted to our named executive officers on January 2, 2019:

 Name Option Award (#)

-Antony Mattessich 360,000
+Antony Mattessich 400,000

 Amarpreet Sawhney, Ph.D.
-130,000

-Michael Goldstein 83,500

-Donald Notman 83,500
+200,000

+Kevin Hanley 50,000

-Outstanding Equity Awards as of December 31, 2017
+Outstanding Equity Awards as of December 31, 2018

-The following table sets forth information regarding outstanding stock options held by our named executive officers as of December 31, 2017:
+The following table sets forth information regarding outstanding stock options held by our named executive officers as of December 31, 2018: